Our Practice

 Kristyn Metcalfe, Veterinary receptionist

-Kristyn started with Hammett Street Vets in November of 2021 as the other half of our reception team.
-Kristyn grew up in Brisbane North side working in the Insurance industry but later moved to Townsville in 2015.
-Kristyn has a background in customer service which is plain to see with her high level of care and attention to detail when serving our amazing clients.
+Kristyn grew up in Brisbane’s North side working in the Insurance industry but later moved to Townsville in 2015.
+Kristyn has a background in customer service which is obvious with her high level of care and attention to detail when helping our clients.
 She is an absolute force of nature with her bright and bubbly personality and is running on overdrive at all times.
+Kristyn is always good for making us laugh and has a knack for cheering us all up, even on the bad days.
 She is the first smiling face you see as soon as you enter our clinic, and we are proud to have her on our frontline.
 Your pet will also love her as she is always handing out treats to our patients, some have learned to make a beeline directly to her for their snacks.

 Sandra Evans